iduos/CLIMATE_BOT/README.md

 When a pre-compiled wheel isn’t available for your Python version, pip must build the package from source — which requires a C/C++ compiler.
 On Windows, this compiler is provided by the Microsoft C++ Build Tools.

 1. Download the Installer

 Get the Visual Studio Community Installer
 —or directly the Build Tools.

 2. Install the C++ Workload

 Run the downloaded installer

-In the Workloads tab, check “Desktop development with C++”
+In the Workloads tab, check “Desktop development with C++”.
 Click Install

 3. Re-run your install
 After installation, restart PowerShell or your Anaconda Prompt to load the new compiler environment, then run: